qmk/qmk_firmware/docs/tap_hold.md

 #define TAPPING_TERM 200
 ```

-This setting is defined in milliseconds and does default to 200ms.
+This setting is defined in milliseconds and defaults to 200ms.
 This is a good average for the majority of people.

 For more granular control of this feature, you can add the following to your `config.h`:
 ```c